astronomer/docs/astro/deploy-github-integration.md

 When you trigger a code deploy by committing a change to one of your mapped branches, details about the code deploy appear in the Astro UI.
 For past and currently running deploys, you can review:

-- Who triggered the deploy
+- Which user triggered the deploy.
-- When the deploy was triggered
+- At what time the deploy was triggered.
-- Which pull request or commit triggered the deploy
+- Which pull request or commit triggered the deploy.
+This includes the Git commit description and a link to your Pull Request if applicable.

 ![The deploy history screen in the Astro UI with a GitHub deploy listed.
 The entry includes the commit that triggered the deploy and shows it was triggered by "GitHub App"](/img/docs/github-deploy-history.png)